plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/deep_nets.md

 ```

 :::{admonition} How to do this with `timm`?
-:class: dropdown question
+:class: dropdown hint

 The syntax for `timm` is slightly different than for `torchvision`, especially with how their transforms are represented, but their models can be used in the same manner.
-The following block of code will do instantiate the same `model` <!-- skip-lint --> and `img`, grabbing ResNet50 from `timm` instead:
+The following block of code will instantiate the same `model` <!-- skip-lint --> and `img`, grabbing ResNet50 and its weights from `timm` instead:

 ```python
 import timm